 The welfare of the horse must be paramount in all competitions.
-At the moment a judge suspects that a horse is actively bleeding during a test the judge must therefore ask for an inspection on the horse which will be eliminated from the test when failing the check.
+At the moment a judge suspects that a horse is actively bleeding during a test the judge must therefore ask for an inspection on the horse.
+When failing the check, the combination will be subject to disciplinary measures according to the relevant rules for breeding shows or sports competitions.